timonjagi/doghouse-web/.taskmaster/docs/PRD.md

-Excellent — let’s refine the **Pethouse PRD** to make the dashboard features much more robust and actionable.
-We’ll expand the **Dashboard** section into three role-specific views (Breeder, Seeker, Admin) with detailed modules, user interactions, and notification logic — while polishing the rest for clarity and alignment with the new product direction.

----

 ## 🐾 **Refined Product Requirements Document (PRD) — Pethouse Platform**

 ### **1. Overview**

-Pethouse is a digital platform connecting verified breeders with responsible dog seekers in Kenya.
+Pethouse is a digital platform connecting verified breeders with responsible pet seekers in Kenya.
-It streamlines the discovery, matching, and adoption workflow through an intelligent dashboard system and seamless WhatsApp integration — making dog ownership more ethical, transparent, and human-centered.
+It streamlines the discovery, matching, and adoption workflow through an intelligent dashboard system and seamless WhatsApp integration — making pet ownership more ethical, transparent, and human-centered for all pet types including dogs, cats, birds, and other companion animals.

 ---

 ### **2. Objectives**

-* Empower breeders to manage their operations (breeds, litters, and applicants) efficiently.
+* Empower breeders to manage their operations (breeds, litters, and applicants) efficiently across all pet types.
-* Help seekers discover verified breeders and litters based on lifestyle, location, and breed preference.
+* Help seekers discover verified breeders and available pets based on lifestyle, location, and breed preference.
 * Ensure transparent, guided communication between breeders and seekers.
 * Leverage WhatsApp automation for lead management, notifications, and adoption updates.
-* Build trust in the breeding ecosystem via verification, accountability, and storytelling.
+* Build trust in the companion animal ecosystem via verification, accountability, and storytelling.

 ---

 ### **3. User Personas**

-1. **Breeders** – Manage their kennels, litters, and inquiries.
+1. **Breeders** – Manage their kennels/catteries/aviaries, litters/clutches/fledglings, and inquiries across all pet types.
-2. **Seekers (Clients)** – Apply for adoption or express interest in specific breeds.
+2. **Seekers (Pet Parents)** – Apply for adoption or express interest in specific breeds/types of companion animals.
-3. **Admins** – Verify breeder profiles, monitor platform activity, and ensure compliance.
+3. **Admins** – Verify breeder profiles, monitor platform activity, and ensure compliance across all pet categories.

 ---